cesbo/help/src/content/docs/en/astra/admin-guide/logs.md

 ## Log Rotation

-Logrotate is a system utility that manages the automatic rotation and compression of log files.
+Use log rotation to save disk space and keep logs clean.
+Linux systems use logrotate to manage rotation and compression.

 :::caution
-Please use log rotation to save disk space and ensure your logs remain in good condition
+Astra rotates its own log file but not the HTTP Access Log.
 :::

+### Astra Log File

+Astra rotates its own log file automatically when file size exceeds 2MB.
+It keeps only one rotated file.

+### HTTP Access Log File

-By default, Astra rotates its own log file, but does not rotate the HTTP Access Log.
+Astra does not rotate the HTTP Access Log.
 To set up log rotation for the HTTP Access Log using logrotate, create a new configuration file at `/etc/logrotate.d/astra`:

 ```
 /var/log/astra-access.log {